Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Teka77/istockphoto

-The US government once purchased the Covid-19 vaccine and boosters from drugmakers and made them available, for free, to Americans.
-Later, the CDC’s Bridge Access Program ensured free shots.
-Now, due to lack of funding, uninsured Americans who received the latest vaccine, issued in September 2024, at their local pharmacy may have to pay about $200, per CNN.
+The US government once purchased the COVID-19 vaccine and boosters from drugmakers and made them available, free of charge, to Americans.
+Later, the CDC’s Bridge Access Program ensured that free shots were available.
+Now, due to a lack of funding, uninsured Americans who receive the latest vaccine at their local pharmacy may have to pay between $150 and $200, according to NPR.

 Room Service